 Academic Integrity Week

-Academic Integrity Week (September 28 - October 2, 2020) highlighted people and workshops that support students in their ethical learning journeys.
-This year, we offered a series of online workshops throughout the week.
+Academic Integrity Week (September 27 - October 1) highlights people and workshops that support students in their ethical learning journeys.
+This year, we're offering a series of online workshops throughout the week.

 Ethical Source Incorporation

 Tuesday, September 28, 2021 — 8:00pm to 9:00pm

 You know you are supposed to avoid plagiarism.
 And you also know that you need to use evidence in your paper to support your arguments.
 You just aren't entirely sure how to accomplish both things.
 This is the workshop for you!
 Come learn how to ethically summarize, quote, and paraphrase from your sources.
 Sure, this workshop will help you to avoid plagiarism, but more importantly, it will also help you to deepen your understanding of your source materials, and demonstrate that understanding in your own writing.
 The live session may be recorded for later use.

 Don't Panic!
 Be Proactive